Richard Creamer's Personal Website Links Resumes

-I really want to do technology projects with the potential to significantly help children and the world.
-I have worn software engineer/architect, entrepreneur, product management, and principal investigator hats for over 20 years in multiple, diverse fields, including many key startup roles.
-I really enjoy entering and innovating in new domains.
-Oh, and I much prefer to solve hard, real-world problems vs. puzzles ;-) I currently live in Northern California.
+I have worn software engineer/architect, entrepreneur, product manager, and principal investigator hats spanning over 25 years in multiple, diverse fields, including many key startup roles.
+Currently, I am interested in doing technology projects with the potential to have a major impact on children and the world which utilize web-scale health analytics, new education/learning technologies, and applied computational argumentation/collaboration.
+Finally, I really enjoy and excel at entering and innovating in new domains.
+I currently live in Northern California.

 - Web-scale health analytics